 Don't try to be impressive, just be consistent.

 I've started with one minute of stretching or jogging in place for every half hour I sit at my desk or on the couch (I usually do more than one minute).
 My husband was inspired last summer to start with five push-ups first thing every morning.
 He now does 50, and never misses a day.

 When you do a tiny habit every day, you enjoy immediate success, find it easy to meet or exceed your goal, and continuously move forward.
 Your motivation grows as you achieve those small wins, and you develop confidence and momentum.
 You control your behavior by completing a very simple task, and over time this practice creates new, better habits.

 So go for it!
 Decide and commit to a new habit.
 Make the habit so tiny to begin with that it's impossible not to do it.
 Tell a friend and ask her to be an accountability partner.
 Make a calendar, and give yourself a star each day that you accomplish the new habit.
 Try to keep that row of stars growing for 30, 40, or 60 days, until the new habit feels natural.

 P.S.
-If you liked this post and the links, you might find my book Minimalism A to Z useful.
+If you liked this post and the links, you might find my book Minimalism A to Z (paid link) useful.
 It's full of inspiration and practical ideas for living a freer, happier, more intentional life through minimalism.